HyoungsungKim/Visual-Recognition-and-Reasoning/Literature-survey.md

 Our Relation Network (RN) consists of two modules: an embedding module $f_\varphi$ and a relation module $g_\phi$,

+### Why does Relation Network Work?

+In contrast to prior work’s fixed metric or fixed features and shallow learned metric, Relation Network can be seen as both learning a deep embedding and learning a deep non-linear metric (similarity function)

 ## Interpretability Beyond Feature Attribution: Quantitative Testing with Concept Activation Vectors (TCAV)

 The key idea is to view the high-dimensional internal state of a neural net as an aid, not an obstacle.